 Understanding migraines and sleep disturbances

 Despite their prevalence in the general population, there is still a lot of mystery about what specifically causes migraines.
 They begin when hyperactive nerve cells send out impulses to blood vessels, causing them to constrict and expand.
-This results in a release of inflammatory substances that cause painful pulsations.
+This results in the release of inflammatory substances that cause painful pulsations.

 And studies have shown that there may be links to the chances of developing migraines.
 One study – published in the journal Headache – conducted a detailed sleep interview with 147 women who suffered from migraines.
 When asked if they felt refreshed or tired on waking, more than 80% said they felt tired and no one reported feeling refreshed.
 Complaints of sleep problems were extremely common among women.